Absence of cosmological constant problem in special relativistic field theory of gravity: Self-interaction of a helicity graviton

-To complete our program we need to consider the inclusion of matter.
-The integration of the matter part of the iterative equations is straightforward, although the result is not unique.
-But we can appeal to two principles to resolve its non-uniqueness.
-The first one is the quantum version of the equivalence principle shown as a consequence of Poincar\'e invariance in \cite{Weinberg1964b}: the coupling of the field which describes gravity to matter and to itself must be governed by the same coupling constant $\lambda$.
-The second principle rests in the observation that conformal invariance is not a symmetry of matter in our world.
-A safe way to proceed is then to consider that matter fields are not affected by the conformal transformations \eqref{eq:conf1} (in the language of \cite{Alvarez2010}, matter fields are inert under conformal transformations).
-Both principles imply that the resulting action of matter is obtained by replacing $\eta_{ab}$ with the composite field $\hat{g}_{ab}$.
-Non-minimal couplings to $\hat{g}_{ab}$ are allowed by construction.
-Notice that no constraints are imposed on the matter sector.
+For the discussion in the next section we need to include matter explicitly.
+Due to the absence of self-coupling, the integration of the iterative equations for the matter part of the action is straightforward.
+The result is, however, not unique.
+We can consider two additional principles in order to break this degeneracy.
+The first principle is the version of the equivalence principle shown by Weinberg to be a consequence of Poincar\'e invariance in \cite{Weinberg1964b}: the coupling constant $\lambda$ is the same for all fields (including $h_{ab}$).
+The second principle follows from the observation that conformal invariance of matter is not realized in the low-energy physics that we experience everyday.
+Then, it makes sense to ensure that matter fields are not affected by Weyl transformations \eqref{eq:conf1} (in other words, matter fields are inert under Weyl transformations).
+In practice, these principles permit to obtain the final matter action by replacing $\eta_{ab}$ with the composite field $\hat{g}_{ab}$.
+Note that both non-minimal couplings to $\hat{g}_{ab}$ and non-zero masses in the matter sector are allowed by construction.